Dustin May: 2024 season

 May and the Dodgers agreed to a $2.135 million contract for 2024 in salary arbitration though he began the season on the 60-day injured list as he continued to recover from his surgery the previous year.
 In July, May underwent surgery for an esophageal tear, ending his chance to return in 2024.
 He signed with the Dodgers for $2.135 million for 2025, avoiding salary arbitration.

 2025 season

 May returned to a major league mound when he started for the Dodgers against the Atlanta Braves on April 1, 2025, pitching five innings with six strikeouts while allowing only one unearned run.
 May made 18 starts for the Dodgers in 2025, with one relief appearance following a Shohei Ohtani abbreviated start.
 He was 6–7 with a 4.85 ERA and 97 strikeouts.
 On July 30, the Dodgers announced that May had lost his spot in the rotation and would be shifted to a bulk relief role going forward.

 Boston Red Sox

 On July 31, 2025, the Dodgers traded May to the Boston Red Sox in exchange for James Tibbs III and Zach Ehrhard.
+May made six appearances (five starts) for Boston, compiling a 1-4 record and 5.40 ERA with 26 strikeouts across 28 1/3 innings pitched.

+St. Louis Cardinals

+On December 17, 2025, May signed a one-year, $12.5 million contract with the St. Louis Cardinals that included a mutual option for the 2027 season.
+On June 15, 2026, May completed his first ever complete game, throwing a 1-hit shutout against the San Diego Padres on 101 pitches, missing a Maddux by two pitches.

+Milwaukee Brewers

+On August 3, 2026, the Cardinals traded May and JoJo Romero to the Milwaukee Brewers in exchange for Josiah Ragsdale and Alexander Frias.